-- 9-inch Hydraulic Brakes work on an override assembly except the cable is replaced with hydraulic lines.
-Mainly used on older caravans and tandem trailers.
+- 9-inch Hydraulic Brakes work on an override assembly, except the cable is replaced with hydraulic lines and is mainly used on older caravans and tandem trailers.

 - 10-inch Electric braking systems use a four-hole weld ring to secure the 10-inch electric-backing plate to the axle.
-Once the backing plate is attached to the weld rings, the drum is then fitted and tightened with the axle nut.
+Once the backing plate is attached to the weld rings, the drum is fitted and tightened with the axle nut.
 10-inch Electric brakes are suitable for any axle up to 50mm in diameter.
-When tightening your axle nut, tighten as much as possible then back of 1/8 turn.
+When adjusting the axle nut, tighten as much as possible, then back of 1/8 turn.